-In this lesson, we are going to explore teenage boredom.
-In it you will learn:
+In this lesson, we are going to explore what to do with bored teenagers.

 Do you just turn on the TV or zombie out on Facebook?
 Do you feed your boredom with sugary sweets or alcohol?
 Do you go out shopping to fill that void?
 How creative are you when you become bored?

 For many parents, when their teenager becomes bored they seem to think it’s not that important of an issue to address or pay attention to, when in fact, it’s the exact opposite.
 Teaching teenagers how to approach occasions of boredom is vital to the future of their success in life and here is why:

 There are only two things that can transpire when someone is bored.
 They either use this time to become constructive or destructive.
 When we become bored, it can provide a great opportunity to explore life and who we are.
 However, this takes some level of curiosity and willingness to do some work.
 Otherwise, if we don’t use this time to be constructive, by default we choose to be mentally lazy and become destructive whether with depression, loneliness, or acting out in some way just to get attention.

 When boredom is not used as an opportunity to be more constructive, it can turn into something that looks like kids getting in trouble, becoming depressed, or messing things up around the house.
 Boredom is real energy that is cooking inside your child and it needs to land somewhere just like a lightening bolt does.